Godswill199/Godswill199/README.md

 -->
  ### About Me
   I am a Developer with over 1 year experience working with my skills and exploring the internet for newer technologies.
-  I adapt very fast to new technologies and i'm comfortable writing programs, building static website, web-app and data driven web-apps using up to date technologies.
+  I adapt very fast to new technologies and i'm comfortable writing programs, building static website, web-app and data driven web-apps.

   ### Skills
 Comfortable in using React, Redux, Firebase, Html, css, javascript, jquery, Bootstrap and CMS Platforms